 Once-a-year feedback doesn't provide an employee with the tools they need to improve and grow. 😬

-Ideally, you should be providing feedback on a regular cadence, like in your one-on-one meetings, and allowing your employees to give feedback, as well.
+Ideally, you should be providing feedback on a regular cadence, like in your one-on-one meetings, and allowing your employees to give feedback in stay interviews, as well.
 Sending out regular employee engagement surveys is a great way to understand your team's concerns and challenges in a timely way—and is a way to understand what your company is doing well, too!

 Take it from our State of Employee Engagement Report: